 For the entire month, they are in bloom.
 Local farmers will harvest virtually twenty-four hours a day before turning the roses into one of Oman’s most well-known exports – rose water.
 You can visit independently – just follow the route of the W18b trail – or you can hire a guide to learn about this traditional industry.
 The main hotels will also organize excursions.

-Braving Wahiba sands
+Braving Wahiba Sands

 The desert, such as Wahiba Sands or the Empty Quarter, is unfortunately completely off the itinerary in the summer months – it is simply far too hot.
 But during the shoulder seasons, the weather is much more mixed and you might get lucky with a cooler day.
 It makes for the perfect time to take a private tour and enjoy!

 Camping can be a bit risky as temperatures fluctuate considerably and you might find yourself cooking alive inside your tent.
 Fixed desert camps, therefore, offer a more comfortable option in shoulder months as the rooms have fans and/or air conditioning - and remarkably, even a swimming pool at one!